 Northwest Women’s Surf Camps has been offering beach yoga in every camp and retreat event since it’s inception in 2005.
 Beach Yoga brings the perfect flow of calm and energy as well as student/coaching connection into each of our events.
-For 2017, you’ll experience beach yoga in our women’s Day Surf Camps, women’s Surf Weekenders, New Couples Surf Weekender Getaway in Manzanita, and New Mindfulness on the Water and in Life- Stand Up Paddle and SUP Yoga Day Camps (Coed).
+For 2018, you’ll experience beach yoga in our women’s Day Surf Camps, women’s Surf Weekenders, and Mindfulness on the Water and in Life- Stand Up Paddle and SUP Yoga Day Camp (Coed).
 At the local Seaside Yoga Studio, you can join Director Lexie Hallahan in her weekly Amrita Mindfulness Yoga classes.
-See bottom for link to Seaside Yoga Studio’s class schedule.
+See bottom link for Seaside Yoga Studio’s class schedule.
 Join us in one or many yoga experiences here on the beautiful North Coast of Oregon.
-Sessions, classes, camps, workshops and retreats are offered.
+Sessions, classes, camps, upcoming workshops and retreats are offered.

 NEW Coed Mindfulness on the Water and in Life- Stand Up Paddle & SUP Yoga Day Camps.